Welcome to today's edition of the Rush 24-7 podcast.

 Look at me.

-July 2004, the day after his speech at the Democrat convention.
+The day after his speech at the Democrat convention.

-The day after the catapulted him onto the national spotlight, Barack Obama told a group of reporters in Boston that the United States had, quote, an absolute obligation, unquote, to remain in Iraq long enough to make it a success.
+The day after it catapulted him onto the national spotlight, Barack Obama told a group of reporters in Boston that the United States had, quote, an absolute obligation, unquote, to remain in Iraq long enough to make it a success.

 That's just four years ago.

-Senator Obama is running around acting like he never said a word about supporting Iraq that he always knew it was a mistake.
+Senator Obama is running around acting like he never said a word about supporting Iraq, that he always knew it was a mistake.

-I, of course, and not.
+I, of course, are not.

-Obama's stance on Iraq shows evolving view.
+Now, the Boston Globe headlines this, Obama's stance on Iraq shows evolving view.

 Evolving my rear end.